Scarabol/rock-raiders-web/README.md

 ### Nice to have

-- Input is not always processed correctly, mouse up may be processed before mouse down is done, but sync means input lag
 - Seams do not show tear down progress while drilling
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Selection layer capturing all touch events prevents camera control on mobile